-- directly engaged or employed by a school governing authority - a contracted service provider engaged by DOBCEL (whether or not a body corporate or any other person is an intermediary) engaged to perform child-connected work for St. Mary's School Swan Hill - a minister of religion, a religious leader or an employee or officer of a religious body associated with DOBCEL (Ministerial Order No. 1359).
+- directly engaged or employed by a school governing authority - a contracted service provider engaged by DOBCEL (whether or not a body corporate or any other person is an intermediary) engaged to perform child-connected work for St Mary's Primary school Swan Hill - a minister of religion, a religious leader or an employee or officer of a religious body associated with DOBCEL (Ministerial Order No. 1359).

-Volunteer means a person who performs work without remuneration or reward for St. Mary's School Swan Hill in the school environment.
+Volunteer means a person who performs work without remuneration or reward for St Mary's Primary School Swan Hill in the school environment.